amberbase/amberbase/docs/concept.md

 > __(Question)__ We could use the localStorage and some PWA-magic to operate without initial server connection.
 Is that a requirement?

 ### Database Synchronization
 A client should add subscriptions to the server and the server should send updates to clients to keep the replica up to date.
-When a network outage occured, the client should reconnect and a catch-up mechanism should make sure that missing updates are replayed.
+When a network outage occurred, the client should try to reconnect (e.g. in defined time intervals) and a catch-up mechanism should make sure that missing updates are replayed as soon as a connection is established again.

+Along with the actual data, the client must always serve meta information about the origin of the data.
+This enables the user to get to know, if data comes from the server (= truth) or from a local copy (= maybe truth).

 ### Standard Server-Side Write Operations
 The server library should be able to provide a write api that is automatically exposed through the client library.